Love Is Not Blind

 Love Is Not Blind (失恋33天 (33 Days of Breakup)) is a 2011 Chinese romantic comedy film directed by Teng Huatao.
 The film was adapted from an online novel written by Bao Jingjing which has been popular among cyber users since its appearance.
-Due to the popularity of the source, Teng adapted the novel into a movie, which was said to be prepared specially for Nov.11—the Singles' Day in China.
+Due to the popularity of the source, Teng adapted the novel into a movie, which was said to be prepared especially for Nov.
+11 — the Singles' Day in China.
 The film became a major commercial success in China, considering its low budget.
 Now Teng is considering adapting the novel into a TV play.

 Plot

 Huang Xiaoxian, a 27-year-old woman who lives in Beijing, breaks up with her boyfriend of 7 years after witnessing him on a date with her best friend in a shopping mall.
 Heart-broken and depressed, Xiaoxian mopes around at work and nearly gets fired for screwing up a big assignment.
 With the surprising help from a colleague she usually loathes, Xiaoxian gradually heals, starts to see more truly of herself, and finds love from someone who has always been there for her.